lab1092/blender-manual_ja/manual/animation/editors/timeline.rst

    Jump to start
-      This sets the cursor to the start of frame range. :kbd:`shift-ctrl-Arrow Down` or :kbd:`shift-Arrow Left`
+      This sets the cursor to the start of frame range. :kbd:`Shift-Ctrl-Down` or :kbd:`Shift-Left`

    Jump to previous keyframe
-      This sets the cursor to the previous keyframe. :kbd:`Arrow Down`
+      This sets the cursor to the previous keyframe. :kbd:`Down`

    Rewind
-      This plays the animation sequence in reverse. :kbd:`shift-alt-A` When playing the play buttons switch to a pause button.
+      This plays the animation sequence in reverse. :kbd:`Shift-Alt-A` When playing the play buttons switch to a pause button.

    Play
-      This plays the animation sequence. :kbd:`alt-A`
+      This plays the animation sequence. :kbd:`Alt-A`
       When playing the play buttons switch to a pause button.

    Jump to next keyframe
-      This sets the cursor to the next keyframe. :kbd:`Arrow Up`
+      This sets the cursor to the next keyframe. :kbd:`Up`

    Jump to end
-      This sets the cursor to the end of frame range. :kbd:`shift-ctrl-Arrow Up` or :kbd:`shift-Arrow Right`
+      This sets the cursor to the end of frame range. :kbd:`Shift-Ctrl-Up` or :kbd:`Shift-Right`

    Pause
-      This stops the animation. :kbd:`alt-A`
+      This stops the animation. :kbd:`Alt-A`

 '''IV''' Synchronize Playback